ChromeBee/Cyberpuck-Compass-Mouse/README.md

 case the mapping table would have 10 entries (4+3+2+1 = 10), The first 4 entries in the mapping table are filled with 1, the second 3 are filled with 2 the third 2 are filled with 3 and the last one is filled with 4.
 These numbers represent the number of steps the mouse will take if that mapping entry is selected.
 We then need to take a reading from the compass, multiple that by 10 and divide the result by what we think is the largest number the compass can return (- the deadzone).
 Convert that into an integer and you should get a number between zero and ten. that we can then use to look up a mouse movement amount in the mapping table.

 I might add something to the code to emulate even smaller steps.
-Such as emulating half steps by making the mouse only take a step every second time through the main loop for very small mouse movements.
+Such as emulating half steps by making the mouse only take a step every second time through the main loop for very small mouse movements. <b>update</b> I now think that the small steps are fine (comparing it to my other mouse) but I need a slower acceleration, i.e. more small steps before it starts to take bigger steps.